-Latin oppositus, opposing; intervention; opposite; against + Latin folia, leaf; for the opposite leaves.
-Of all our saxifrages, this is my favorite.
+Latin oppositus, opposing; intervention; opposite; against + Latin folia, leaf; for the opposite leaves Taxonomy: Two subspecies are currently recognized based upon the nature of the hairs on the calyx: if bristly it is ssp. oppositifolia; if glandular it is ssp. smalliana (Engler & Irmscher) Hultén 1968.
+Examining our flowering material I find both bristly and glandular hairs on the calyx!
+On April 12, 2016 with very fresh material (flowers only a day or so old) the lower half of the sepals have glandular bristles and the upper are sharp-pointed.
+This strikes me as a trivial trait to base a subspecies on, by John Kunkel Small named this a full species, Saxifraga pulvinata in 1901 (Britton & Rydberg) from material he collected on the higher summits near Lake Bennett along the British Columbia-Yukon border where he notes "sepals softly glandular-pubescent when young" and that it differs from S. opppositifolia by "the smaller size, the markedly naked upper part of the flowering stems, the smaller turbinate hypanthium and the slender tips of the follicles".
+Many of Small's keen-eyed observations have be resurrected and now are full species, but this one really seems a stretch.
+Britton, N.L. & P.A.
+Rydberg.
+1901.
+An Enumeration of the Flowering Plants collected by R. S. Williams and by J. B. Tarleton.
+Bulletin of the New York Botanical Garden 2(6): 172.
+Notes: Of all our saxifrages, this is my favorite.
+Several patches adorn the black greenstone along the stairway to the Mendenhall Glacier Visitor Center that when in flower most people simply walk by.
+They are in very early flower, even for an early flowering plant, on April 11, 2016.
 Every time I turn the bend on the East Glacier Trail from the Nugget Creek drainage out onto the cliff face, rather than look at Mendenhall Lake, I look at the saxifrages.
 When in flower in early spring, they are a cascade of lovely purple-pink down the dark rock face.
 The petals are ovate and with the long stalk characteristic of saxifrages rising vertically from the hypanthium, it gives the impression the flower has a tube and the flowers can be nearly 1 cm long, seemingly out of proportion from the rest of the plant.
 When not in flower, the tiny leaves are appealing with their scale-like overlapping structure, very different from the big, juicy green leaves of Lyall's or wood saxifrage.
 The plant finds a crack in the rock in which to find a home then grows a bower down the rocks.
 Considered an alpine plant through most of its circumboreal distribution, it here seems to use the recently deglaciated areas to its advantage with their cool air drainages and rocky faces that mimic the high alpine or tundra environment.
 Tellima R. Brown 1823 TELI-ih-muh Anagram of generic name Mitella.